 The sponsor has selected abrdn Inc. (formerly, Aberdeen Standard Investments Inc.) ("abrdn") as portfolio consultant. abrdn will suggest securities for the portfolio that it believes possess the potential to achieve the trust's investment objective and follow the trust's principal investment strategies.

-As a result of this strategy, the trust invests significantly in the consumer products and financial sectors, and the trust is concentrated in securities issued by companies located in Europe and Asia.
+As a result of this strategy, the trust invests significantly in the financial sector and the information technology sector, and is concentrated in securities issued by companies located in Europe and Asia.